 This trashcan is waterproof and has mesh pockets for extra storage.
 Empty it at rest stops and keep your car (reasonably) clean and trash-free.

-What Comfort Items Should I Bring on a Long Road Trip?
+Comfort Items to Pack for a Long Road Trip

 A few comfort items will go a long way toward keeping everyone rested and happy on a long car ride.
 Here are our suggested road trip essentials, but adjust according to your preferences and how much room you have.

 The glaring sun can put anyone in a lousy mood.
 Remember being a kid in the family sedan, sitting in traffic while stuck on the sunny side of the car?
 I do, and it wasn’t fun.
 I’m sure I whined a lot.

 A good sunshade blocks out the heat and glare without reducing the driver’s visibility much.
 We’ve tried the suction cup versions, and the pull-down versions- they never seem to stick for long and then they break.

 These static-cling sunshades are the best.
 They fold up flat (once you master the figure-8 fold), and hold tight when put on the window.
 When we don’t need them, we fold them up and store them in the door side pocket.

 A small blanket keeps you cozy, warms you up if it’s chilly, and can be balled up into a pillow if needed.
 We try to keep at least one per kid in the car.